-Cyclical and Noncyclical Parts of CBO's Inaccuracies in Projecting the Primary Surplus
+Cyclical and Noncyclical Inaccuracies in Projecting the Primary Surplus

-NOTES: The lines in this figure show root-mean-square errors (RMSEs), a type of average that ignores the signs of individual errors and gives greater weight to larger errors.
+Notes: The lines in this figure show root-mean-square errors (RMSEs), a type of average that ignores the signs of individual errors and gives greater weight to larger errors.
 The RMSE of total inaccuracy is calculated by squaring the RMSEs of the cyclical and noncyclical parts, adding them together, and taking the square root of the sum.
 Thus, the combined RMSE is smaller than the sum of the two components' RMSEs.